vandycknick/nvd.codes/content/posts/2020/2020-05-31-set-up-docker-from-scratch-on-wsl2.md

 cover: ../../assets/2020-05-31-set-up-docker-from-scratch-on-wsl2/cover.jpg
 ---

-Just recently Microsoft released it's latest update to Windows and with it comes an update to WSL.
+Just recently Microsoft released its latest update to Windows and with it comes an update to WSL.
 Previously it was using a translation layer that translated Linux system calls into NT system calls.
 This allowed running unmodified native ELF binaries directly under Windows albeit with some restrictions.
 It's exactly those restrictions that made it impossible to run Docker natively on the subsystem.
 The reason for this is that for a good chunk of the API's to make namespaces, cgroups, ... work the implementation just wasn't there and seemed non-trivial to implement.
 This all changed as of WSL2 as Windows now ships with a full-fledged Linux kernel, using virtualization technologies to improve file system performance and adding full system call compatibility.

-To get Docker running natively under this new version, you can just install the latest Docker for Windows.
+To get Docker running natively under this recent version, you can just install the latest Docker for Windows.
 The installer will guide you through the process and offer the option to use docker under WSL 2.
-The process is pretty straightforward and from my experience, it makes using docker under Windows all the more reliable and giving it that native feeling.
+The process is straightforward and from my experience, it makes using docker under Windows even more reliable and giving it that native feeling.
 The way it works is that the installer will create a new WSL instance under which it installs the whole docker toolchain.
 You can have a peek at this by running `wsl -l -v` which should print something similar like the following:

 ```bash
 NAME                   STATE           VERSION